glhrmoura/environment/README.md

 #### Basic

-The library is quite simple to use, we just need to import and call a configuration function:
+The library is quite simple to use, we just need to import and call a configuration function.
+The configuration will look for a `.env` file at the same level as the file calling it.

 ```jsx
 import { config } from '@glhrmoura/environment';